decentraland/old-documentation/_posts/development-guide/2018-02-15-onscreen-ui.md

 All UI components have several fields you can set to determine the position of the component on the screenspace.

-- `positionX`, `positionY`: the position of the top-left corner of the component, in reference to the top-left corner of its parent.

-> Tip: Since we're measuring from the top, the numbers for `positionY` should be negative, unless you want the component to be positioned outside the parent.
-Example: to position a component leaving a margin of 20 pixels with respect to the parent on the top and left sides, set `positionX` to 20 and `positionY` to -20.

 - `hAlign` horizontal alignment relative to the parent.
 Possible values: `Top`, `Botton`, `Center`.

 - `vAlign` horizontal alignment relative to the parent.
 Possible values: `Left`, `Right`, `Center`.

+- `positionX`, `positionY`: the position of the top-left corner of the component, relative to the parent.
+By default, to the top-left corner of its parent.
+If the `hAlign` or `vAlign` properties are set, then `positionX` and `positionY` offset the UI component relative to the position of these alignment properties.

+> Tip: When measuring from the top, the numbers for `positionY` should be negative.
+Example: to position a component leaving a margin of 20 pixels with respect to the parent on the top and left sides, set `positionX` to 20 and `positionY` to -20.

 - `paddingLeft`, `paddingRight`, `paddingTop`, `paddingBottom`: padding space to leave empty around.
 To set these fields in pixels, write the value as a number.
 To set these fields as a percentage of the parent's measurements, write the value as a string that ends in "%", for example `10 %`